Moor Grange: History

 Moor Grange had a number of bus routes either passing through or terminating/starting on the estate.
 LCT bus route number 74 went from Moor Grange to Belle Isle; route number 76 from Moor Grange to Middleton; route 73 went from Moor Grange to Greenthorpe.
 West Yorkshire Bus route number 655 from Leeds to Bradford and the similar route 755 both skirted the estate via Spen Lane and Butcher Hill.
 These routes have been either discontinued or re-routed due to the deregulation of the bus routes in the 1980s.
 Route 135 was a school bus route and operated the same route as the 74 but terminated at the Beckett Park estate; it ran through the week purely for pupils of Beckett Park Junior mixed and Infant School.

 Current services

-Bus services are now operated by First Leeds, and Moor Grange is served by route 56.
+Bus services are now operated by First West Yorkshire, and Moor Grange is served by route 56.
 The route, which is part of the 'Overground Network', operates between Whinmoor, Headingley and Moor Grange, where it terminates on Latchmere Drive.
 Route 27, between Leeds and Guiseley, operates along Spen Lane and Butcher Hill.
 The Leeds to Harrogate railway line passes near to Moor Grange, although the nearest stations are at Headingley and Horsforth.
-Leeds Bradford International Airport is approximately 4 miles to the north west.
+Leeds Bradford Airport is approximately four miles to the north west.